 For more interesting and suprising divorce facts, see our previous blog 10 surprising facts about modern divorce in the UK

 *All data sourced from the Office of National Statistics release “Divorces in England & Wales, 2014” 05/12/16.
 At the time of posting, this is the most up to date source of statistics available from the ONS relating to divorces in the UK.
 Figures relate to divorces of opposite sex couples.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.